Resident Evil: Afterlife: Plot

-Alice and her clones lead the assault on Umbrella HQ in Tokyo, (Note: As foreshadowed at the end of Resident Evil: Extinction.) slaying the entire branch except for Albert Wesker, who escapes in a tiltrotor plane and detonates a bomb that leaves a massive sinkhole.
-The real Alice boarded beforehand and attempted to execute Wesker, only for him to inject her with an anti-virus to remove her superhuman abilities.
-Wesker is revealed to have used the T-virus to gain his own superhuman abilities and prepares to kill Alice before the plane crashes into the mountains.
+Alice and her clones infiltrate Umbrella HQ in Tokyo, (Note: As foreshadowed at the end of Resident Evil: Extinction.) slaying the entire branch except for Albert Wesker, who escapes in a tiltrotor plane and detonates a bomb that leaves a massive sinkhole.
+The real Alice, having boarded beforehand, attempts to execute Wesker, only for him to inject her with an anti-virus, removing her superhuman powers.
+Wesker reveals that he used the T-virus to gain his own abilities.
+He prepares to kill Alice, but the plane crashes into the mountains.
+Alice survives and flees.

-Six months later, Alice travels to Alaska in an airplane, tracking broadcasts from a safe haven called Arcadia; she only finds abandoned planes and is attacked by a feral Claire Redfield.
-Alice destroys a spider-like device on Claire's chest, giving her amnesia and pacifying her.
-They travel to the ruins of Los Angeles, where they find survivors living in a prison surrounded by thousands of undead.
-They meet Luther West, who leads the surviving band from the prison, Wendell, Crystal Waters, Bennett, Kim Yong and Angel Ortiz.
-With their help, Alice lands on the prison's roof and learns Arcadia is not a fixed place, but a cargo tanker traveling along the coast.
-However, the ship has not moved recently and no one from it has responded to the group's rescue flares.
-Luther takes Alice to the last inmate, Chris, who insists he is falsely imprisoned and will reveal an escape route in exchange for freedom.
-Alice goes to the showers to wash up but catches Wendell attempting to peep.
-Holding him at gunpoint, they are attacked by a group of infected that dug into the prison.
-They take Wendell, but Alice wards off the rest.
+Six months later, Alice travels to Alaska in an airplane, tracking broadcasts from a safe haven called Arcadia; she only finds a field of abandoned planes where she is attacked by a feral Claire Redfield.
+Alice destroys a scarab-like device on Claire's chest, giving her amnesia and pacifying her.
+They fly to Los Angeles and discover survivors living in a prison surrounded by thousands of undead.
+Luther West leads the group, consisting of Wendell, Crystal, Bennett, Yong, and Angel.
+With their help, Alice and Claire land on the prison's roof.
+Luther explains that Arcadia is actually a cargo tanker traveling along the coast.
+However, the ship has ceased movement and its crew is unresponsive to the group's rescue flares.
+Luther takes Alice to a caged man, Chris, who he believes is the prison's last inmate.
+Chris protests his innocence and promises to reveal an escape route if released.
+Alice goes to shower and catches Wendell peeping.
+They are attacked by a group of zombies who have tunneled into the prison.
+The infected kill Wendell; Alice wards them off.